nikmazur/web-testing/README.md

 # Web-Testing
 This project (built with Gradle) is a group of web tests using Selenide, Webdriver and TestNG as the testing framework.
 Allure is used for creating run reports.
+Tests can be ran either locally or remotely (in a Docker container).

 In this project I used the Page Object design pattern, where each page has a seperate class which lists all elements, methods and checks related to that page.

-Tests can be ran either locally or remotely (in a Selenoid Docker container).

 ## Run
 Java and Gradle need to be installed.
 Command to build and execute all tests: